 There are several other significant rules related to PIP insurance you need to consider.

 - What Do I Do if I Run Out of PIP Medical Benefits?
 You can sometimes find another policy that will provide you with more PIP medical benefits.
 For example, if you were injured as a passenger, PIP will first be provided under the policy of the vehicle owner.
 If you use all of those PIP benefits, you can then make a claim for PIP under your own insurance policy (if you have one).
 If you don’t have your own PIP insurance, you can try to get your health insurer to pay your medical expenses.
 Beware that some health insurers will not pay for medical expenses necessitated by a motor vehicle accident that was someone else’s fault.
 Be sure to check with your health insurer.

 - Can PIP Require Me to See a Doctor of Its Choosing?
 Yes.
 Your insurance company may require you to attend a medical examination to determine whether the treatment is indeed reasonable or necessary.
 This is sometimes called an independent medical exam.

-- Can PIP Refuse to Pay My Medical Bills?
-Yes, they can.
-It’s within their rights to refuse payments on any medical bills associated with treatments that were not “reasonable or necessitated”.
-Remember, they only pay for injuries sustained in a car accident.
-All charges are presumed to be reasonable and necessary, so the insurance company must show some evidence to support their refusal.
-They need to provide you and your medical provider with a written refusal notice within 60 days of receiving the bill.
+Lastly: Can PIP Refuse to Pay My Medical Bills?
+Yes, it can but it rarely does.
+It’s within its rights to refuse payments of any medical bills for treatment that was not “reasonable or necessitated”.
+Remember – it only pays for injuries sustained in a car accident.
+All medical bills are presumed to be reasonable and necessary if the insurance company doesn’t provide you and your medical provider with a written refusal notice within 60 days of receiving the bill.